The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Infinite Lanczos method

+where $V \in \CC^{n \times k}$ is an orthogonal matrix.
+Under the assumption that $V$ posses good approximation properties, eigenpair approximations to the NEP~\eqref{eq:nep} are given by $(\lambda, Vz)$.
+This can be seen as the Galerkin projection method that uses the range of $V$ as projection space.
+This technique for extracting eigenpair approximations, called \emph{nonlinear Rayleigh–Ritz procedure} or \emph{subspace acceleration}, is often used to improve properties of more basic algorithms, e.g., the nonlinear Arnoldi method~\cite{voss2004arnoldi}, Jacobi–Davidson methods~\cite{effenberger2013robust,betcke2004jacobi}, infinite Arnoldi~\cite{jarlebring2010arnoldi}, block preconditioned harmonic projection methods~\cite{xue2018block}, and many more.

-The extraction of the eigenpair approximations for the NEP~\eqref{eq:nep} can be carried out, in a robust way, by generalizing the approach originally presented in the framework of infinite Arnoldi for solving delay eigenvalue problems \cite{jarlebring2010arnoldi}.
-More precisely, the eigenvector approximations to~\eqref{eq:linNEP} (or equivalently to~\eqref{eq:symm_lin_eig}) are given by the first block row of the Ritz vectors~\eqref{eq:RitzPairsFinite}.
-Thus, the eigenvectors approximation to the NEP~\eqref{eq:nep} are also obtained by the first block of these Ritz vectors and thus by the first block row of the Krylov basis.
-Our strategy is to directly solve the projected NEP
+In our framework, there is a natural choice for the projection space.
+The matrix $V$ is chosen as the orthogonal matrix whose columns span the subspace of vectors obtained by extracting the first column from $Q_1, \dots, Q_k$ generated by Algorithm~\ref{alg:InfIndefLanczosReduced}.
+The reason this matrix contains good approximation properties is due to the following argument.
+In the Ritz pairs extraction described in Section~\ref{sec:LanFin}, the eigenvector approximations of~\eqref{eq:linNEP} (or equivalently of~\eqref{eq:symm_lin_eig}) are given by the first block row of the Ritz vectors~\eqref{eq:RitzPairsFinite}.
+Thus, the eigenvector approximations to the NEP~\eqref{eq:nep} are also obtained by the first block of these Ritz vectors and thus by the first block row of the Krylov basis, namely by the columns of the proposed matrix $V$.